Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Implementation Detail for Motion Execution

 \subsubsection{Initial Feasible Trajectory.}

 Prior to the initial MPC problem, we solve a trajectory optimization problem under the reference configuration with a standing posture, using the same framework.
-This aims to determine a \textit{feasible} state-control trajectory that maintains the robot in a standing motion.
-All varied motions in this paper stem from this standing motion initialization and, therefore, do not require the task-specified pre-planned contact modes or trajectories.
+This aims to initialize the initial MPC with a \textit{feasible} state-control trajectory.
+All varied motions in this paper stem from this standing motion initialization, not requiring the task-specified pre-planned trajectories.